fleek-network/droidscord/llm_indexer/knowledge/faq.md

 # When is the next testnet phase?

+The next testnet phase is coming out soon, as described in our Fleek Network Road to Mainnet blog post.

 For a complete description of our road to mainnet, read the Fleek Network updated roadmap milestones blog post https://blog.fleek.network/post/fleek-network-updated-roadmap-milestones